cn0047/stash/ed/db/postgresql/README.md

 for the MVCC model.
 For example, a common use of advisory locks is to emulate pessimistic locking strategies typical of so-called "flat file" data management systems.

+**tuple** - individual state of row, each update of row creates new tuple for same logical row.

 #### System Columns: